grifocx/travgeledstates/README.md

 ### Interactive Map
 - Color-coded visualization of visited and unvisited states
-- Zoom and pan controls
+- Simple and clean interface
 - Click on states to mark them as visited/unvisited

 ### User Authentication